kapi2289/vulcan-api/docs/source/getting-started/10-data-fetching.rst

 - object - applies to methods returning a single object (e.g. the currently selected student, the today's lucky number, the server date-time)
-- list - applies to :func:`~vulcan.VulcanHebe.get_students`.
+- list - applies to :func:`~vulcan.Vulcan.get_students`.
 The list is either read from the server or the in-memory cache.
 - `AsyncIterator` - applies to all other data fetching methods.
 The returned iterator may be used like this: